tharindurm/ROS-Demonstrations-in-Turtlesim-PDE4430_Assignment1/user_coordinate/README.md

 ## Task 5: Multiple turtles vacuum cleaning behaviour
 ### Node behaviour
-The turtlesim stage is traversed by 4 turtles mimicking the behaviour of vacuum cleaning robots cleaning a room
+The turtlesim stage is traversed by 4 turtles mimicking the behaviour of multiple vacuum cleaning robots cleaning a room

 ### Node explanation